FirefoxSRV/ImageToTextApp/README.md

 # ImageToTextApp
-A Android app made with java using firebase for Image to text
+An Android app made with java using firebase for Image to text

 This is my first ever app created using Java in Android Studio.
 This also includes the usage of firebase and its ML Kit which recognises and decodes the text.